Paulshapwala/sudokuproject/README.md

 # sudokuproject
-this is the main file for my sudoku solving project
-I implement algorithms that I made myself, enjoy!
+This is a sudoku project for beginners that I made using basic python data structures and control structures.
+Data is read from a csv file.
+I implemented a simple to understand algorithm that I made myself The main file contains code for executing the algorithm.
+Project functions contains functions for the project.

+enjoy!